-Testing of training activities
+Art.
+8 Testing of training activities

-- 1. The CCD, within the prescribed regulatory limits, establishes the number of examinations and other means of assessment that determine the acquisition of credits.
-Examinations are individual and may consist of written, oral, practical, graphical tests, term papers, interviews, or a combination of these modes. - 2.
-The examination procedures published in the course sheets and the examination schedule will be made known to students before the start of classes on the Department's website. - 3.
+1. The CCD, within the prescribed regulatory limits, establishes the number of examinations and other means of assessment that determine the acquisition of credits.
+Examinations are individual and may consist of written, oral, practical, graphical tests, term papers, interviews, or a

+- 2. The examination procedures published in the course sheets and the examination schedule will be made known to students before the start of classes on the Department's website. - 3.
 Examinations are held subject to booking, which is made electronically.
 In case the student is unable to book an exam for reasons that the President of the Board considers justifiable, the student may still be admitted to the examination, following those students already booked. - 4.
 Before examination, the President of the Board of Examiners verifies the identity of the student, who must present a valid photo ID. - 5.
 Examinations are marked out of 30.
 Examinations involving an assessment out of 30 shall be passed with a minimum mark of 18; a mark of 30 may be accompanied by honours by unanimous vote of the Board.
 Examinations are marked out of 30 or with a simple pass mark.
 Assessment following tests other than examinations are marked out with a simple pass mark. - 6.
 Oral exams are open to the public.
 If written tests are scheduled, the candidate has the right to see his/her paper(s) after correction. - 7.
 Examination Boards are governed by the University Didactic Regulations.

-Degree Program structure and Study Plan
+Art.
+9 Degree Program structure and Study Plan

-The legal duration of the Degree Program is 2 years.
-The student must acquire 120 CFU, attributable to the following Types of Training Activities (TAF):
+1. The legal duration of the Degree Program is 2 years.